danieldjohnson/math_198o_gallery/readme.md

 1. Sort the vertices by angle around the guard (O(n log n)).
 2. Iterate through the vertices in increasing angle.
 For each vertex, (overall O(n^2))
-    a.
-Cast a ray from the guard to that vertex and record the closest  intersection (by checking the ray against every edge).
+    + Cast a ray from the guard to that vertex and record the closest  intersection (by checking the ray against every edge).
 (O(n))
-    b.
-Determine how far the guard can see on either side of the vertex (O(1))
+    + Determine how far the guard can see on either side of the vertex (O(1))
         - If the ray hits an edge before hitting the vertex, add the edge intersection point to the visibility polygon
         - If the ray hits the vertex first, but the vertex's adjacent edges lie on one side of the ray only, add two points to the polygon: the edge intersection as well as the vertex, on the appropriate side.
         - If the ray hits the vertex first, and the vertex's adjacent edges block both sides, add the vertex only to the polygon